SamueleGiraudo/Calimba/Help.md

 1. the geometric ratio `r` for of the coefficients of the harmonics of the sound, which is a floating number strictly between $0$ and $1$.

 The first tree components describe the _shape_ of the sound.
-Given an atom of duration `t` ms, the shape modifies the associated sounds as depicted here
+Given a shift of duration `t` ms, the shape modifies the associated sounds as depicted here
 ```
 ---___ /         \
       /--___      \